Brunight/death-world/README.md

 In this mode, after a player dies, everyone is also killed, and the current world progress is kept.\
 Players that were offline when a death happened will be killed upon joining the server (it will not be counted to trigger a death).

+### `none`
+In this mode, after a player dies, nothing is done.\
+Deaths will not be counted.
+No death messages are sent.
+Player will "vanilla-die", that is, will lose items and EXP.

 ## Commands

 ### `/dw start`